-A Flood Frequency Analysis (FFA) was undertaken for streamflow gauging stations with at least 25 years of records.
-The length of record for each gauge location was assessed to check if it met the 25+ year criteria as this can affect the reliability of the FFA especially for the estimation of major flood events (e.g. 1% AEP).
-The design flow estimates provide additional verification against the design hydraulic modelling results.
+A Flood Frequency Analysis (FFA) was undertaken for streamflow gauging stations with at least 25 years of record.
+The length of record for can affect the reliability of the FFA especially for the estimation of major flood events (e.g. 1% AEP).
+The design flow estimates provided additional verification against the design hydraulic modelling results.
 The streamflow gauging stations that were selected for FFA and the corresponding 1% AEP flow estimates can be found in the Calibration Report (R01).

 The annual series (maximum streamflow values for each year of gauge record) were calculated and input into FLIKE.
 FLIKE is a software package used for FFA and provides five different probability distributions for fitting the historical records.
-Log Pearson III distribution is commonly used across New Zealand and South-East

-Australia to fit streamflow records and was used for all gauges within the study area.
-The FFA results have shown that this probability distribution has a relatively good fit in all the stations.
+Log Pearson III distribution is commonly used across New Zealand and south east Australia to fit streamflow records and was used for all gauges within the study area.
+The FFA results showed that the probability distribution had a relatively good fit at all stations.

-An example of the flood frequency curve by fitting the annual maximum streamflow values with the Log Pearson III distribution is shown in Figure 5-2.
+An example flood frequency curve fitting the annual maximum streamflow values with the Log Pearson III distribution is shown in Figure 5-2.
 The design curve generated by the probability distribution shows a good fit with the historic records in more frequent events (i.e. 1 in 10 year or more frequent) but may slightly overestimate the design flows for rare events (e.g. 1% AEP flow).
 The flattening of the historic points may also suggest limitations with the current rating curves.
 Overall, the design curve shows a good fit with the tight confidence intervals indicating low uncertainty within these estimates.